-While not exhaustive, and in no particular order, following are the core beliefs that guide our approach to the development of our training materials:
+These core beliefs guide our approach to the development of our materials and services:

-We value approaches to human physical and mental health that incorporate a consideration of all aspects of a human being: integrating body, mind, spiritual and social dimensions.
+We value approaches to mental and physical health that consider all aspects of a human being, including mental, emotional, spiritual, social, and physical dimensions.

-We value that people needing support have natural strengths and ways of healing.
-Our training strives to incorporate a strengths-based approach that includes both formal and informal strategies for helping.
+We know that people have their own natural strengths and ways of healing that should be supported.
+Our trainings incorporate a strengths-based approach that includes both formal and informal strategies for helping.

-We recognize that care and service is provided in our communities by both formally trained counsellors and paraprofessionals.
-Our training strives to be accessible to all care and service providers and therefore is geared toward an introductory-intermediate level of learning.
+We recognize that support services are provided in the communities and organizations we work with by formally trained counsellors, paraprofessionals, and peers.
+Our material strives to be accessible to a diversity of care and service providers.